Clicky

 What Does The Bible Say About The Wrath Of God?

-By studying these passages from the Old and New Testaments of Scripture, we may have a biblical understanding of the idea of the wrath of God.
-The “wrath of God” is a recurring phrase in the Old Testament.
-Deuteronomy 9:8 and Nahum 1:2 mention God’s wrath:
+Throughout the Bible, there are numerous accounts that demonstrate God’s wrath.
+By studying the passages from the Old and New Testaments of Scripture, we may have a biblical understanding of the idea of the wrath of God.
+The “wrath of God” is a recurring phrase in the Old Testament:

 “At Horeb, you aroused the Lord’s wrath so that he was angry enough to destroy you.”